CJDAutorio/ZendeskCodingProject-CLI/README.md

 # Zendesk Coding Challenge
 ### About
-My project for the Zendesk Coding Challenge for the 2022 Summer Internship program.
+My project for the Zendesk Coding Challenge for the 2022 Zendesk Summer Internship program.
 This program is a CLI application which allows a user to connect to the Zendesk API and view tickets and ticket information.

 ### Installation